DeveloperZo/eligibility-poc/docs/archive/testing-guide.md

-# Complete Testing Guide for Eligibility Rule Management System
+# Complete Testing Guide for benefit plan Management System

-This guide provides comprehensive instructions for testing the complete eligibility rule management system, from rule creation in Retool through DMN deployment to Camunda and final eligibility evaluation.
+This guide provides comprehensive instructions for testing the complete benefit plan management system, from rule creation in Retool through DMN deployment to Camunda and final eligibility evaluation.

 ## Table of Contents